Evolution of skewness and kurtosis of cosmic density fields: Conclusions

-\item{} Seeds of elements of the cosmic web were created at early epoch at inflation and started to grow immediately.
-This explains the continuous grow of asymmetry in density distribution, expressed by the skewness parameter $S$.
+\item{} Direct and indirect data suggest that seeds of elements of the cosmic web were created at early epoch at inflation and started to grow thereafter.
+This explains the continuous growth of the asymmetry of the density distribution, expressed by the skewness $S$ and kurtosis $K$ functions.

 \end{enumerate}